Let's Grow Taller

 It's simple math.
 Add eight hours to the time you went to bed, then look at your alarm clock before peeling yourself from the sheets.
 "Not getting enough sleep regularly can lower the amount of growth hormone your body produces daily," says Walter Thompson, Ph.D., director of the Center for Sports Medicine, Science and Technology at Georgia State University in Atlanta.

 The crossover between what you need to stay healthy and what you need to release more growth hormone doesn't stop with eating smaller meals and getting enough shut-eye.
-All of the same factors that need to be in place for a healthy lifestyle still hold true.
+All the same factors that need to be in place for a healthy lifestyle still hold true.
 Training right, eating right, sleeping right and keeping your stress to a minimum will not only keep you healthier, they will also foster the type of environment that encourages the anterior pituitary gland to do its job.
-Deficits in any of these areas will slow down how well your body functions as a whole, which in turn reduces the amount of growth hormone that is being continually pumped into your system.
+Deficits in any of these areas will slow down how well your body functions as a whole, reducing the amount of growth hormone continually pumped into your system.

 Eat a small sandwich a couple of hours before you exercise.
 Food researchers have discovered that consuming a protein- and carbohydrate-rich meal two hours prior to working out and another meal immediately afterward elicited a significant increase in both growth hormone and testosterone within the bloodstream.